brsynth/rpbasicdesign/README.md

 SBML with retropath-like annotations.
 UnitProt IDs of enzyme are expected to be listed here.
 More information of rpSBML file at [https://github.com/brsynth/rptools](https://github.com/brsynth/rptools).
 Some examples or rpSBML files are provided in `tests/input`.

-### Linker part file [optional]
+### Parts files [optional]

-This is a CSV file listing the linker IDs available for the constructs.
+These are CSV files listing the linker IDs available for the constructs (BASIC linkers), as well as the user parts (backbone, promoters, ...).
 The format should be comma separated on 4 columns with header.
 Example below:
 ```
 id,type,sequence,comment
 L1,neutral linker,,